 not worth the time to look at the rest of your site (or increase your budget to do so).

 - Consolidate duplicate content.
 Eliminate duplicate content to focus crawling on unique content rather than unique URLs.

-- Block crawling of URLs that you don't want indexed.
-Some pages might be important to users, but you don't want them to appear in Search results.
+- Block crawling of URLs using robots.txt.
+Some pages might be important to users, but you don't necessarily want them to appear in Search results.
 For example, infinite scrolling pages that duplicate information on linked pages, or differently sorted versions of the same page.
-If you can't consolidate them as described in the first bullet, block these unimportant (for search) pages using robots.txt or the URL Parameters tool (for duplicate content reached by URL parameters).
+If you can't consolidate them as described in the first bullet, block these unimportant (for search) pages using robots.txt.
+Blocking URLs with robots.txt significantly decreases the chance the URLs will be indexed.

-- Eliminate soft 404s.
-Soft 404s will continue to be crawled, and waste your budget.
-Check the Index Coverage report for soft 404 errors.
+soft 404pages will continue to be crawled, and waste your budget.
+Check the Index Coverage report for